 Medical providers need to navigate an endlessly complex regulatory system if they want to get paid for treating patients hurt on the job.
 The workers’ comp system is vastly more complicated and more rule-bound than regular health insurance, and the administrative burden can be crushing for both doctors and insurers.

-Within this landscape, many medical providers are reluctant or completely unwilling to treat injured workers, thereby greatly limiting the access that injured workers have to the quality care they deserve.
+Within this landscape, many medical providers are reluctant or completely unwilling to treat injured workers.
+Catherine and Sarah saw first-hand how a broken billing system limits injured workers' access to the quality care they deserve.

-They dreamed of a more functional workers’ comp landscape wherein easily prepared bills moved through claims administration smoothly.
+Catherine and Sarah envisioned a more functional workers’ comp system wherein easily prepared bills moved through claims administration smoothly.
 A system where payments were consistent and timely.
 And most importantly, a system where injured workers would have increased access to quality care.

 Sarah and Catherine founded DaisyBill and poured their workers’ comp expertise into DaisyBill’s foundation.
-In conjunction with founding developer Ben Liscio, they wrote every line of code around the needs of workers’ compensation professionals.
+In conjunction with founding developer Ben Liscio, they built DaisyBill around the needs of workers’ compensation professionals.
 What started as a system designed to simplify workers’ compensation billing has blossomed into a complete workers’ compensation billing management suite.
 Every time a new pain point or new complexity arises for our users, DaisyBill’s offerings evolve to meet and overcome them.